AlirezaHabibi1377/Python-Computational-Geometry-Course/README.md

 # 2) SweepLine Intersection

+The **Plane Sweep Intersection Algorithm** is a computational geometry technique designed to efficiently find all intersections among a set of line segments in a 2D plane.
+This algorithm simulates a vertical line, called the sweep line, which moves from left to right across the plane.
+As the sweep line progresses, it processes various events, such as the start or end of line segments and intersections between segments.

 ## Introduction

 This project implements a plane sweep algorithm to find and visualize intersections among a set of lines in a 2D plane.
 The algorithm processes a series of line segments to determine their intersection points and plots these points for visualization.
 It uses the sweep line technique, which involves sweeping a vertical line across the plane and maintaining a status list of active line segments.